Integrations

 - Connect to a Kubernetes cluster

-- List all deployments
+- List all pods, services, deployments

-- List all nodes
+- List, Describe nodes

-- Create a pod
+- Create, describe, delete a pod

-- List all namespaces
+- List all namespaces, create a namespace

-- Get logs from a pod for debugging (supports pods deployments jobs and label selectors)
+- Get logs from a pod for debugging (supports pods, deployments, jobs, and label selectors)

 - Support Helm v3 for installing charts